alessandrasomma28/madsf/README.md

 ![](doc/General_architecture.png)

 ### Multi-agent model
 The multi-agent model is composed of three main components: `Passengers`, `Drivers` and `RideServices`.
-The logic of the multi-agent model is run every 60 seconds by default, but it can be changed in the `main.py` file.
+The logic of the multi-agent model is run every 60 timestamps by default, but it can be changed in the `main.py` file.

 ![](doc/Multi-agent_architecture.png)